dtang04/Terminal_IM/README.md

 python client/main.py
 ```

-More clients can be created, but each client must confirm with a recipient first before sending IMs.
+More clients can be created, but each client must confirm with a recipient first and set their username before sending IMs.